InjectiveLabs/docs/source/includes/_spotrpc.md

 ## Orderbooks

-Get the orderbook for an array of spot markets.
+Get the orderbooks for one or more spot markets.

 ### Request Parameters